11bus11/book-store1/README.md

     - Thru the admin page the admin has the option to easily add, edit and delete products.
 They just need to input the information about the book and add the product.
 Every piece of information is specified by the input field.
 - See and cancel orders.
 - Change stock numbers.
     - On the page where the admin can manipulate the products, there is a field for each product called "stock".
-Here the admin can input the available stock. if the stock is 0, the user can not add the item to their cart.
+Here the admin can input the available stock.
+If the stock is 0, the user can not add the item to their cart.

 ### Device Testing
 The website was natively tested on these devices: